ec262/discovery/README.md

     Register a worker to the worker pool by IP address.
 Should return status code 200 if all goes well.

+  - `POST /:ip`
+    Post a specific IP address, perhaps with a port.

   - `DELETE /:ip`
     Delete a worker with the given IP address.